 The Mount, Edith Wharton’s House

-Once the home of the famous American author Edith Wharton, this estate in the Berkshires has become a historic attraction and living museum, with tours of the house and gardens available.
+Once the home of the famous American author Edith Wharton, this estate in the Berkshires has become a historic attraction and house museum, with tours of the house and gardens available.

 “One of America’s best historic homes.”